2010 Azerbaijani parliamentary election: Conduct

 The elections were observed by monitors from the European Parliament, Organization for Security and Co-operation in Europe (OSCE) and the Council of Europe.
-OSCE stated that the election campaign had been marred by restrictions on media freedom and freedom of assembly.
+The OSCE stated that the election campaign had been marred by restrictions on media freedom and freedom of assembly.
 Many opposition candidates were unable to register themselves, thus creating an "uneven playing field", according to the OSCE.
 The pre-election atmosphere was tense with the media complaining of pressure and intransparent financial transactions of state officials.

 The observation mission of the PACE reported that "the whole election process showed progress in reaching Assembly and OSCE standards and commitments" but that "significant progress would still be necessary to reach an overall electoral and democratic consensus".

 Many national and foreign experts found no major improvement in the conduct of these elections.
-No elections after 1992 was fully in accordance with national and international democratic standards.
+No elections after 1992 were fully in accordance with national and international democratic standards.
 So far Azerbaijan has been convicted twice of election fraud during the 2005 parliamentary elections by the European Court of Human Rights in Strasbourg.
 In April it was regarding Nemat Aliyev's case, and in September regarding Flora Karimova's.

 Prior to the elections, the government amended visa regulations, making it more difficult for election observers and journalists to enter the country.

 Results

 President Ilham Aliyev's ruling Yeni Azerbaijan Party got a majority of 71 out of 125 seats.
 Nominally independent candidates, who were aligned with the government, received 38 seats, and 10 small opposition or quasi-opposition parties got the remaining 13 seats.
-Civic Solidarity retained its 3 seats, and Ana Vaten kept the 2 seats they had in the previous legislature; the Democratic Reforms party, Great Creation, the Movement for National Rebirth, Umid, Civic Unity, Civic Welfare, Adalet (Justice), and the Popular Front of United Azerbaijan, most of which were represented in the previous parliament, won one seat a piece.
+Civic Solidarity retained its 3 seats, and Ana Vaten kept the 2 seats they had in the previous legislature; the Democratic Reforms party, Great Creation, the Movement for National Rebirth, Umid, Civic Unity, Civic Welfare, Adalet (Justice), and the Popular Front of United Azerbaijan, most of which were represented in the previous parliament, won one seat apiece.

 For the first time in Azerbaijani history, not a single candidate from the main opposition Azerbaijan Popular Front (AXCP) or Musavat parties was elected.
 The opposition Musavat decried the election as "illegitimate...[the] events had nothing to do with elections, it was the most shameful kind of election."
 Ruling president, Aliyev, however, said the election was fair.